 Most purchase decisions today start with online research even if they don’t end up in an online purchase.
 And as more and more people have access to smartphones and the internet, having a website that works is no longer a great option but a necessity.

 You need to get it right

-For you to enjoy the many benefits of having a website, you have to get it right.
+For you to enjoy the many benefits of having a website, hosting your own website, you have to get it right.
 A successful website has the following three core features: the right design, the right content and the right website hosting.

 The sheer amount of responsibility that comes with having a website and making it work can be daunting but with the right knowledge, you can make your new website succeed.
 Let’s get started.

 Understand what your website is: Your website can be a simple collection of web pages and files which contain the information you want to make available to the public.
 It can also be an application or a set of applications you use to perform your online operations.
 A website can also be a software solution that manages and delivers documents and/or applications you use for your business.
 Some websites contain all three instances.

 Whatever the case, these files, pages, applications and software solutions need to have the right design, content and hosting solution to make them work for you.